- Purchase the complete Expat Arrivals Sao Paulo Guide (PDF)

 From international designer labels to local, traditional items, there are plenty of shopping options across São Paulo.

-Avenida Paulista is home to many shops, banks and restaurants.
-For American-type malls, expats can try Iguatemi, Cidade Jardim, Eldorado and Aricanduva.
+Avenida Paulista is home to many shops and restaurants.
+For American-type malls, expats can try Iguatemi, Cidade Jardim, Shopping Eldorado and Centro Comercial Aricanduva.
 These are all home to the usual array of shops, restaurants, food courts and cinemas one would expect from any mall.